 If there is ever a time in which you want to use a lure that’s especially loud and noisy, there is no better time than fishing for bass at night.
 Unlike the subtle approaches that sometimes work best during daylight hours, night bass fishing calls for the use of lures that produce lots of noise.
 The rattle, clicking or bubbling of a lure often greatly increases a fish’s awareness of its location and usually entices bass to strike.

-Some of my all-time favorite lures to use for bass fishing at night include large buzzbaits, topwater poppers, whopper poppers, jitterbug poppers, and any type of crankbait or plug that produces a rattling or clicking sound as it is retrieved.
+Some of my all-time favorite lures to use for bass fishing at night include large buzzbaits, topwater poppers, whopper poppers, jitterbug poppers, and any crankbait or plug produces a rattling or clicking sound as it is retrieved.

 Vibration is Key